2004-02-09 11:34:06 -0500 | Java | 14 CommentsNo more tricky integers.

 and

-Both methods return an object that is already of type T.
+Both methods return an object that is already of type T

-So get those neurons ready: Class<T> simply means “the Class instance
+So get those neurons ready: Class<T>

-for the class T“.
+for the class T

 More tricks with type parameters